pyemma/pyemma.github.io/_posts/2017-08-13-Reinforcement-Learning-Lesson-1.md

 From the above two concept, we can notice two things and these are also the constraint for MDP:
 * The state is finite (otherwise the definition of State Transition Matrix is problematic)
-* The enviornment is fully observable, no hidden state exists
+* The environment is fully observable, no hidden state exists

-We can obtain a defination for MP as a tuple $<S, P>$:
+We can obtain a definition for MP as a tuple $<S, P>$:
 * $S$ is a finite state set
-* $P$ is a state tranitition matrix
+* $P$ is a state transition matrix

 An example of MP: